zopyx/print-css-rocks/web/content/tools.rst

 * `CSS Compliance matrix <http://www.princexml.com/doc/properties/>`_
 * Pricing:

-  * server license (independent of #CPUs):    3800 USD
+  * Server licence (independent of #CPUs):    3800 USD
-  * academic server license: 1900 USD
+  * Academic server licence: 1900 USD
-  * personal desktop license: 495 USD
+  * Personal desktop licence: 495 USD
-  * non-commercial license: free
+  * Non-commercial licence: Free

-* Personal rating:
+* Personal review:

-  * Similar quality and similar level of complicance as PDFreactor
+  * Similar quality and level of complicance to PDFreactor
-  * Good and extensive documentation
+  * Good-quality, extensive documentation
   * Good and responsive support
-  * A bit overpriced compared to PDFreactor
+  * A little overpriced in comparison to PDFreactor
   * We used PrinceXML for many years before we discovered and switched to PDFreactor

 Antennahouse CSS Formatter